Research | Search for research projects | Adaptation and implementation of the Safer Baby Bundle for Indigenous women

 Organisation Lead Mater Research

-Lead Investigator Deanna Stuart-Butler
+Lead Investigators Deanna Stuart-Butler

 Topic Stillbirth Prevention For Aboriginal And Torres Strait Islander Women

-Contact Rupesh Gautam at rupesh.gautam@mater.uq.edu.au
+Contact Rupesh Gautam

+The stillbirth rate among Aboriginal and Torres Strait Islander women and communities in Australia is around double that of non-Indigenous women.
 This project aimed to adapt the National Safer Baby Bundle program to the cultural context of Aboriginal and Torres Strait Islander communities through co-design.
 We consulted with hundreds of community members and clinicians across New South Wales, Queensland, South Australia, Western Australia, Victoria, and Northern Territory.
 This led to the development of two broad suites of educational packages – Stronger Bubba Born and Healthy Yarning Guide.

 Stronger Bubba Born

-It is a suite of woman-facing resources and includes a master booklet and a summary video, accompanied by 5 flyers and videos that can be discussed and watched with Aboriginal and Torres Strait Islander women in the clinical setting when discussing stillbirth prevention.
+Stronger Bubba Born is a suite of woman-facing resources and includes a master booklet and a summary video, accompanied by 5 flyers and videos that can be discussed and watched with Aboriginal and Torres Strait Islander women in the clinical setting when discussing stillbirth prevention.

 These resources were developed by the Stillbirth CRE Indigenous research team with guidance from the Indigenous Advisory Group.
 The Indigenous research team at Curtin University supported Stillbirth CRE in the extensive consultation and co-design process with the communities in Western Australia.